cd223/cd223.github.io/content/posts/build-and-budget/index.md

 ### Shifting left ⏪
 So far we have only touched on _optimisations_ once costs are already a problem.
 With greater ownership across teams, we can shift a lot of these concerns "left" earlier in the development cycle, to reduce the size of future problems.
 Not every developer needs to take on large, multi-week optimisation projects to be seen as "owning" costs.

+Giving teams _visibility_ of what a baseline looks like so they can consider costs is the first step.
+If using a cloud provider, a lot of these primitives are provided out of the box.
+1. **Tagging**: Tag infrastructure by team/project/department.
+Regularly monitor Cost Explorer dashboards and schedule reports.
+1. **Alerting**: Set up budgets and anomaly detection, with integrations to the communication/incident management platforms (e.g. Slack -> incident.io).
+1. **Dependencies**: Monitor usage metrics for each third-party provider / service / API that has its own pricing model.

-Let's look at some practical methods that enable cost ownership earlier on in development.
+Once observability is in place, let's look at some practical methods that enable cost ownership earlier on in development.

-#### Observability 📊
-...

-System usage
-Third party dependencies (SaaS)
-Cost explorer
-APIs - anomalies, incidents
-Budgets / revenue

 #### Designs 🎨
-...
+During the design of a new service or feature,

 - ADRs
 - Internal blogs / knowledge shares - repeating what has happened
 - Mental model
 - Pricing calculators - AWS/GCP, https://pricepertoken.com/
+-

 {{< callout type="note" title="Cloud Cost Mental Model 💲" collapse="true" >}}
 - Compute = (Capacity * Time)